syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/yeoman.md

 {% endhighlight %}
 {% endtabs %}

-5.Add the Syncfusion ASP.NET Core control in any web page (`cshtml`) in the `Views` folder.
+5.Add the Syncfusion ASP.NET Core control in any web page (`cshtml`) in the `Pages` folder.

-For example, the calendar component is added to the `~/Views/Home/Index.cshtml` page.
+For example, the calendar component is added to the `~/Pages/Index.cshtml` page.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}